 This is a premium motherboard that is stupendously expensive, offers supreme expandability, and is literally built for extreme functionality.

 It does not offer one but two Thunderbolt 3.0 ports with each Thunderbolt 3.0 port having the capacity to daisy chain with upto six devices at a time.

 ASUS Prime X299 is built for Intel X series processor primarily found among the Core i9 series processor and generally among those with the LGA2066 processors.

-The processor and the motherboard alone would cost you a fortune and therefore, this is beyond the use of mere professional gamers.
+The processor and the motherboard alone would cost you a fortune and therefore, this is not a motherboard for desktop build, but instead for workstation builds.

 This motherboard would be highly relevant for artists, film makers, AI designers and for scientific use.
-Basically, this motherboard is built for workstation computers.
+Basically, for anything that requires workstation computers.

 It supports a maximum of 256 GB of DDR 4 RAM.
 The maximum depends upon the processor you choose to install.
 For example, the Intel Core i9-10900X supports the maximum of 256 GB DDR4 RAM whereas, the Intel Core i9-9900X supports only 128 (half as much).

 Furthermore, this motherboard supports a whopping 3 x PCIe 3.0 x 16x slots for running a 3 way NVIDIA SLI or a 3 way AMD CrossfireX graphics card setup.

 You must note, however, that the PCIe 3.0 configuration depends upon the PCIe Lanes amount supported by the processor you install.
 Most of the latest Intel X series processor have at least 44 Lane CPU therefore 3 way SLI would easily be possible.